 Stocking Up A New Discus Tank

-So you’ve decided to buy a new tank and you wish to keep discus in it.
-So how do you mature the filters?
-And how long before you can add your discus stock?
+So you have decided to buy a new tank and you wish to keep discus in it.
+So how do you mature the filters And how long before you can add your discus stock.

 STEP ONE: – SIZE IS EVERYTHING

 The first thing to consider before you even buy the tank for your new discus is how big it needs to be.
 You will need to allow ten gallons for each discus.
 Also discus being a shoaling species a minimum number of at least six discus will need to be kept.

 So with this information so far we can see that a tank of at least 60 gallons will need to be used for keeping discus.
 The only exception for this is if you have a bonded breeding pair.
 Even then it is very wise to place the pairs in separate tanks along side each other so they can see other pairs in the neighbouring tanks.
 Time and time again I hear of small tanks being used for keeping discus and two or three small fish being kept and then the keepers reporting that the discus are shy, hiding away, turning black or not feeding.
 Small discus especially will sulk if not kept in numbers of at least six, the more the better.
 Larger ones tend to not be so bad if kept in small numbers but will still need to be kept in good numbers for best results.
 I have always found that the bigger the group the less squabbling and fighting there is.